864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Today, the most accurate QA measure is visual recognition.
 Machine learning algorithms can now detect product faults almost instantly and stop production before low-quality products hit the market.

-Such technology not only helps improve fault detection but product quality.
+Such technology not only helps improve fault detection but also product quality.

 Facility Management